Emmanuel Episcopal Church (Pittsburgh): Architecture

 The church is one of the finest later works of H.H.
 Richardson.
 The simple design gives vitality via the delicate brick detailing and the laminated truss system.
-The building is a one-story, simple rectangle with semicircular apse at one end with over-all dimensions of 49' 4" x 100' 0".
+The building is a one-story, simple rectangle with semicircular apse at one end with overall dimensions of 49' 4" x 100' 0".
 The walls are of red brick with several subtle patterns, the richest being on the gable end.
 The semicircular apse continues around the exterior wall at the other end of the building.
 The battered bases continue the line of the roof slope.
 Bands of vertical brick, or soldier's course, run across at the top and bottom of the windows, and the brick at the edge of the gables are at right angles to the slope.

 The roof has a steep gable covered by slate with a molded copper ridge plate.
 The steep roof descends to low sidewalls.
 The cornice has a three-course corbel at the eaves.
 Three low dormers protrude about one-third up the gable roof on the east and west elevations.

 The entrance facade is on the north side with an unadorned high gable and subtly patterned brickwork.
 There are three low wide arches with the center being the largest.
 The front façade contains three arched windows made of Tiffany glass above the entrance doors, taller in proportion than the entrance arches.
 There is a slot window in the center of the third level with a flat brick arch.
 Stone steps lead to the large arched wood double doors painted red with large elaborate black iron hinges.

 The interior is rectangular in plan with a center aisle.
 The semicircular apse at the south end of the building is partially cut off from the nave by banks of organ pipes at either side.
 A narrow rectangular open narthex at the north end with a small enclosed winder stair on the west wall leads to the balcony.
 The narthex is 10' x 44'8"; the nave is 60'6" x 44'8"; and the apse has a 22'4" radius.

 The walls have marble reredos, made by Leake and Greene of Pittsburgh, with bands of mosaic in the chancel.
-In the nave, the walls are random width beaded board wainscoting with chair rail.
+In the nave, the walls are random-width beaded-board wainscoting with chair rail.
 Above the chair rail, pink plaster rises up to the heavily molded wood cornice.
 The wood-truss system is exposed to the ceiling.

 The side windows contain Romanesque stained glass, and Tiffany glass is in the triple window in the entrance gable.
 The floors are modern vinyl tile in the nave and marble in the chancel.
-In the 1998 restoration, the oak and ash furniture was removed and cleaned and then put back in their original positions.
-A 3 ft brass cross, given by Bishop Cortlandt Whitehead in August, 1886 is still on the altar, and the brass eagle lectern made by Gorham in New York is still in place.
+In the 1998 restoration, the oak and ash furniture was removed, cleaned, and returned.
+A 3 ft brass cross, given by Bishop Cortlandt Whitehead in August 1886 is still on the altar, and the brass eagle lectern made by Gorham in New York is still in place.
 The baptismal font and cover are original.